aigerabae/gwas_real_data/plink_qc.md

-This file has code for command-line processing of HB00001157.ped, HB00001157.map and phenotypes.tsv files
+This file has code for command-line processing of HB00001157.ped and phenotypes.tsv files to generate the final version .ped file

 1) removed header line
 ```bash